igigis/Syslog-ng-Splunk-HEC-Integration-Script/README.md

 ## Features

+- Compatible with both Splunk and Huntress's Generic HEC source
 - Installs `syslog-ng` if not already present
 - Backs up the existing `syslog-ng` configuration file
 - Configures a Splunk HEC destination with user-provided URL and token